52 Quick Trips That Won’t Break the Bank

 Budget tip: All beaches are free and open to the public in Placencia.

 Where to stay: Sirenian Bay Resort is the perfect perch for families in Belize.
-The property has multi-room suites and villas so you can plan a multi-generational getaway, and an all-inclusive option for two adults and two children in a roomy suite starts at just $400 per night.
-And Sirenian Bay has an impressive mini-golf course, pickle ball courts, kayaking and SUP, plus dive-in movies included in the rate.
-Plus, Sirenian Bay owns local tour company Captain Jaks, and you’ll get a discount (plus an amazing experience) for local excursions into the rainforest or snorkeling in the clear waters.
-And, check out these hilarious vacation memes that are way too accurate.
+The property has multi-room suites and villas, so you can plan a multi-generational getaway.
+And Sirenian Bay has an impressive mini-golf course, pickleball courts, kayaking and SUP, plus dive-in movies, included in the rate.
+Sirenian Bay also owns local tour company Captain Jaks, and you’ll get a discount (plus an amazing experience) for local excursions into the rainforest or snorkeling in the clear waters.